Which photos You should choose for Your Wedding Photobook

 - the layout will be coherent with the book format (square, panoramic or vertical)

-- the photos, originally with 3:2 aspect ratio, could be modified for the benefit of the storytelling: for example, if I arrange a single picture on a double-page spread of a panoramic book, I have to cut the upper and lower part of that picture, but I'll have an outstandig effect!
+- the photos, originally with 3:2 aspect ratio, could be modified for the benefit of the storytelling: for example, if I arrange a single picture on a double-page spread of a panoramic book, I have to cut the upper and lower part of that picture, but I'll obtain an outstandig effect!

-But the first step is the most important: the choice of the pictures.
-While You'll do it, keep always in mind that You want to tell a story: a good, complete and engaging story, tells not only about main characters, but also about supporting, background actors, scenic designs, details.
+Nonetheless, the first step is the most important: the choice of the pictures.
+While You'll do it, keep always in mind that You want to tell a story: a good, complete and engaging story tells not only about main characters, but also about supporting, background actors, scenic designs, details.
 A consisent succession of all these elements can make a difference from a well-told story and an insignificant one.

 Don't pick instead posed group photos: in spite of my style is photojournalism, sometimes someone asks me posed pictures and obviously I shoot them.
 But this kind of pictures clash with candid ones, so is better to avoid mixing them.

-While I'm designing the photobook layout I need to edit again some pictures already edited, from black and white to color or vice versa.
-Remember, we're telling a story, so we need to have harmony in the single spread and in the whole book.
+While I'm designing the photobook layout I need to re-edit some pictures already edited, from black and white to color or vice versa.
+Remember, we're telling a story, so we need harmony in the single spread and in the whole book.
 I suggest You to seriously consider a full layout or in color or in black and white: You will see it also in the following layout, all in color and with the same editing from the first to the last page.